Our training sessions

 1064 GW Amsterdam

 GSA members are of all levels: we have beginners, experienced -, advanced – and fast swimmers.
 The ideal thing about swimming is that you can divide the pool into several lanes.
 Division is made by level and the extent to which the members control the swimming strokes.
-On Mondays we often have a special coach for the beginner lane(s), so that they receive extra attention.
+On Fridays there are 2 trainers along the side so that swimmers who are still learning can get extra attention.
 All lanes have a separate training program that perfectly matches the level and pace.

-GSA currently has 9 enthusiastic coaches.
-Most of them are KNZB qualified and some were educated internally but all are experienced swimmers.
-At least 1 coach is present at each practice.
-All coaches are also members and therefore join practices on the days that they are not coaching.
+GSA currently has 12 enthusiastic trainers.
+Of these, 8 are certified through the KNZB, the rest are internally trained.
+At least 1 trainer is present at each training.
+All trainers are also members of the association and train themselves on the days that they are not at the pool edge.